ambatshri/100-days-of-code/log.md

 **Today's Progress**: Finished Redux challenges on freecodecamp.
 **THoughts** After performing the challenges in freecodecamp, got a better understanding on reducers, action creators and actions in redux.
 After finishing the Redux challeges, just had a glance at React & Redux on freecodecamp's first challenge.

+### Day 7: June 5, Wednesday

+**Today's Progress**: Finished React & Redux challenges on freecodecamp.
+**THoughts** To put the pieces together in react with redux, the freecodecamp lesson/challenges gave a clear goal on what needs to be achieved.
+Finished the React & Redux challenges.
+Might do the the fcc's Front End Libraries Projects.